 A great example of products that advertise itself is the Livestrong armband.
 Before it was launched Lance Armstrong and his sponsor Nike was uncertain if it would fly.
 But they launched the yellow wristband and sold them for a dollar each.
 Everything going to the cancer organisation “Lance Armstrong Foundation”

 Berger indicates that Nike made 5 million copies.
-The yellow color same as the leader’s jersey in the Tour de France, which is also a striking color.
+The yellow colour same as the leader’s jersey in the Tour de France, which is also a striking colour.
 The yellow wristband would stand out from almost anything you wear and people wore it for years.
 Production could not keep up with demand and in the end, more than 85 million wristbands were sold.
 Pretty neat for a piece of yellow rubber.

 5 Practical Value